 When choosing a security camera, you have to determine the purpose of the camera and what you expect from it.
 For instance, do you want a live video or do you want to record?
 What is your budget?
 Most people want a camera that can record a video.
 In such a case, it should have an SD card slot or record on the cloud.
 For the latter, it should have an internet connection.

 Local recording is good for a spy camera.
 That is the option for most IP network cameras.
 If the camera is within reach, it can easily be stolen and the video goes with it.
 If you want to record to the cloud, then you will need to have a high-speed internet connection.
-You should read a buying guide on outdoor surveillance cameras first before buying.
 For discrete purposes, you should consider a WiFi camera as you do not have to run wires.

 If you are running several cameras, you should consider local recording on site because that is the practical method.
 Moreover, it does not require monthly fees, has adequate video storage space, and does not need super-fast internet upload speed.
 The following are some top factors to help you choose the right WiFi outdoor security camera.